ytViz/Portfolio/README.md

 # Vulnerabilities
 ## 1.0.0
 This version had depends that could easily be backdoored to have root access to the site.
 Will be fixed in a few hours to update version 1.1.0.
+[UPDATE] This is fixed!